Pyromaticfish0/Paberry-s-Peasants-/README.md

 The play button resides within the main menu.
 After touching play, the main menu will disappear, and the system will begin utilizing the camera.
 The game has officially started.

-#### In-Game Head-up Display
+#### Head-up Display

-The HUD will allow users to view their coin balance and mission log.
+The HUD will allow users to view their coin balance and mission log during gameplay.

 #### Coin Balance